VPDC

 Diseases

-• Diphtheria can be treated with medications, but in advanced stages it can damage the heart, kidneys, and nervous system.
-Even with treatment, diphtheria can be deadly, especially in children.
+• It can be treated with medications.
+However, even with treatment, diphtheria can be especially dangerous for children.

-• Diphtheria is extremely rare in the United States due to widespread vaccination against the disease.
+• Diphtheria is very rare in the United States because most people are vaccinated.

 Diphtheria: Symptoms and Complications